japila-books/spark-sql-internals/mkdocs/spark-sql-ExecutionListenerManager.md

+title: ExecutionListenerManager

-== [[ExecutionListenerManager]] ExecutionListenerManager -- Management Interface of QueryExecutionListeners
+# ExecutionListenerManager -- Management Interface of QueryExecutionListeners

 `ExecutionListenerManager` is the <<methods, management interface>> for `QueryExecutionListeners` that listen for execution metrics: